 Gifting assets to your grandchildren isn't just a nice thing to do; it can reduce the size of your estate and the tax that will be due upon your death.
-Grandparents can give their grandchildren up to $15,000 a year (in 2020 and 2021) without having to report the gifts.
+Grandparents can give their grandchildren up to $16,000 a year (in 2022) without having to report the gifts.
 While you can make an outright gift, pay health care and school costs directly, or put the money in a custodial account, putting the money into a trust has some major advantages.

 With the help of an attorney, you can draft a trust that reflects your express wishes about when the income and principal will be available to the grandchild, and even how the funds will be spent.
 Transferring funds into such a trust offers the following benefits:

-- You can reduce the size of your estate by transferring up to $15,000 (in 2020 and 2021) into each trust you create for each grandchild.
+- You can reduce the size of your estate by transferring up to $16,000 (in 2022) into each trust you create for each grandchild.
 No gift taxes will be due in connection with the transfers.

 - Although the trust owns the assets, you control them as trustee and can decide what type of investments to make.